cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 # Introduction

-The fast growth of network scale and the increased demand on these networks require them to accommodate and adapt dynamically to customer needs, implying a significant challenge to network operators.
-Indeed, network operation and maintenance are becoming more complex due to the higher complexity of the managed networks and the sophisticated services they deliver.
-As such, providing innovations on network technologies, management, and operation will be more and more challenging due to the high risk of interfering with existing services and the higher trial costs if no reliable emulation platforms are available.
+The rapid expansion of network scale and the increasing demands on these networks necessitate their dynamic adaptation to customer needs, presenting significant challenges for network operators.
+Network operation and maintenance are becoming increasingly complex due to the advanced nature of the networks and the sophisticated services they provide.
+Consequently, introducing innovations in network technologies, management, and operations is becoming more challenging due to the high risk of disrupting existing services and the elevated costs of trials without reliable emulation platforms.

-A Digital Twin is the real-time representation of a physical entity in the digital world.
-It has the characteristics of virtual-reality interrelation and real-time interaction, iterative operation and process optimization, full life-cycle and comprehensive data-driven network infrastructure.
+A Digital Twin is a real-time digital representation of a physical entity.
+It features virtual-reality interrelation and real-time interaction, iterative operation and process optimization, and full life-cycle, comprehensive data-driven network infrastructure.
-Digital twin has been widely acknowledged in academic publications and adopted in Industry 4.0.
-See more details in {{concept}}.
+Digital twins have gained widespread recognition in academic publications and are now being widely adopted for Industry 4.0 use cases.
+For more details, see {{concept}}.

-A digital twin for networks can be built by applying Digital Twin technologies to networks and creating a virtual image of real network facilities (called herein, emulation).
-Basically, the digital twin for networks is an expansion platform of network emulation and can be seen as a tool for scenario planning, impact analysis, and change management.
-Compared to conventional network simulation, the main difference is the interactive virtual-real mapping and data-driven approach to build closed-loop network automation.
-Integrating Network Digital Twin into the network management allows network maintenance engineers to assess, model, and tweak optimization strategies in a risk-free environment, ensuring that only the most effective changes might be implemented in the real network (i.e., subject to adequate validation and control checks).
-Digital twin for networks provide crucial data for network failure root cause analysis, and a sandbox for assessing hypotheses and validating the outcomes of data-driven insights without impacting end-users.
+A digital twin for networks can be created by applying Digital Twin technologies to networks, resulting in a virtual replica of real network facilities (emulation).
+A network digital twin is an advanced platform for network emulation, serving as a tool for scenario planning, impact analysis, and change management.
+Unlike conventional network simulation, it features an interactive virtual-real mapping and a data-driven approach to establish closed-loop network automation.

+Integrating a Network Digital Twin into network management allows engineers to assess, model, and refine optimization strategies in a risk-free environment.
+This ensures that only the most effective changes are implemented in the real network, following thorough validation and control checks.
+Moreover, a network digital twin provides critical data for analyzing the root causes of network failures and offers a sandbox for testing hypotheses and validating data-driven insights without affecting end-users.

 Through the real-time data interaction between the real network and its twin network(s), the Network Digital Twin (NDT) platform will provide the data for NDT-based applications